 The Scottish Land Commission adopts the Scottish Government policies on equal opportunities and diversity.
 The policy on equal opportunity states that all staff should be treated equally irrespective of their sex, marital/civil partnership status, age, race, ethnic origin, sexual orientation, disability, religion or belief, working pattern, employment status, gender identity (transgender), maternity or paternity status, caring responsibility or trade union membership.
 The Commission will seek to avoid unlawful discrimination in all aspects of employment including recruitment, promotion, opportunities for learning and development, pay and benefits, discipline and selection for redundancy.
 In line with Scottish Government policy, the Scottish Land Commission is specifically required to increase the diversity of staff within the organisation.
 The Commission cannot directly discriminate in the selection of employees for recruitment or promotion, but the Commission may use appropriate lawful methods, including lawful positive action to address under-representation of any group that the Commission identifies as being under-represented in particular types of jobs.
-Employment and development of disabled persons is covered by our equal opportunities and diversity policy and as part of the organisation's commitment to the Disability Confident scheme, applications for employment received from any candidate who indicates that they have a disability will be automatically short-listed if they demonstrate that they meet all the essential short-listing criteria for the role.
+Employment and development of disabled persons is covered by our equal opportunities and diversity policy and as part of the organisation's commitment to the Disability Confident scheme; applications for employment received from any candidate who indicates that they have a disability will be automatically short-listed if they demonstrate that they meet all the essential short-listing criteria for the role.
 The Scottish Land Commission will make reasonable adjustments to its standard working practices to overcome barriers caused by disability.
-The Scottish Land Commission undertakes to develop all staff, positively values the different perspectives and skills each brings to our work and has adopted a comprehensive learning and development policy and fairness at work policy.
+The Scottish Land Commission undertakes to develop all staff, positively values the different perspectives and skills each brings to our work, and has adopted a comprehensive learning and development policy and fairness at work policy.

-Over the year, the Scottish Land Commission has been engaging with staff to offer more flexible working and building on the learnings of working from home due to the pandemic.
+The Scottish Land Commission offers flexible working by offering both home and office working to its staff.
 The Scottish Land Commission is committed to delivering its functions in a manner that encourages equal opportunities, aims to eliminate unlawful discrimination and other conduct prohibited by equality legislation.